 October 2007 – Sweden Rock has organised a ferry cruise.
 Part of the line-up for this nautical spectacle is Blaze Baily, once vocalist for Iron Maiden, and his participation guarantees the presence of the most notorious twins in Swedish metal.

-Tyrant and Hellbutcher, NIFELHEIM’s bass player and vocalist respectively, get comfortably seated in the cabin used for the interview.
-Accompanied by myself and a bottle of vodka, they are set to discuss their new album “Envoy of Lucifer”.
-After a brief skirmish contested over who actually started the band, they agree that it was a combined effort.
+Tyrant and Hellbutcher, NIFELHEIM’s bass player and vocalist respectively, get comfortably seated in the cabin reserved for the interview.
+Accompanied by myself and a bottle of vodka, they are set to discuss their new album, “Envoy of Lucifer”.
+After a brief skirmish contested over who actually started the band, they agree it was a collaborative effort.

-– We are twins after all, explains Hellbutcher, it does happen that you have the same idea.
+– We are identical twins after all, explains Hellbutcher, it does happen that you have the same idea simultaneously.

-Despite having founded the band in 1990, three years went by before their first official recording saw the light of day.
-Tyrant explains:
+Despite founding the band in 1990, three years went by before their first official recording saw the light of day.
+Tyrant explains.

-– We never made any particular efforts to be productive.
-When we formed the band we were rather young, 15 I think, so there was no rush to release anything as we didn’t see the point with yet another demo tape by 15-yearolds.
+– We never made any particular efforts to be productive; we were rather young when forming the band, fifteen I think, so there was no rush to release anything.
+We didn’t see the point of yet another demo tape by fifteen-year-olds.

-– Once it was recorded we weren’t really going to release it either, continues Hellbutcher, but Jon Nödtveidt (DISSECTION) kept nagging us to.
+– Once it had been recorded, continues Hellbutcher, we weren’t really going to release it either but Jon (Nödtveidt, DISSECTION) kept nagging us to.

-Jon has had an important role in Nifelheim throughout the years.
-Besides actively promoting the band, he played a few guitar leads on the first two records (“Nifelheim” from 1995 and “Devil’s Force” from 1998) – however, internment courtesy of the judicial system prevented him from appearing on the third (“Servants of Darkness”, 2000).
+Nödtveidt played an important role in NIFELHEIM throughout the years.
+Besides actively promoting the band, he played a few guitar-leads on the first two records – their self-titled 1995 debut and “Devil’s Force” from 1998 – but internment courtesy of the judicial system prevented him from appearing on the third, the 2000 “Servants of Darkness”.

 – The CD version of the VULCANO split will include a bonus song featuring Jon, Hellbutcher reveals, it was the last recording he ever did.